Introduction

 2f and 10f design shows A pouter pigeon overlooking Hsinking.

-4f and 20f the design features The flag of Manchukuo waving above the Imperial palace.
+4f and 20f the design features The flag of Manchukuo waving above the new State Council Building (not the Imperial Palace as shown in some catalogues).

 285,000 1,400,000